Francesco-Maria-Benfenati/ocean-baroclinic-modes/README.md

 2. Now, modify the configuration file config.toml to your needs and run the software!

 	```
-	python qgbaroclinic
+	python qgbaroclinic -c config.toml
 	```
+3. You can also find useful examples about how to import the software as a package, in your python scripts.
+You may find examples for computing the [mean value](examples/region_mean.ipynb) or [compute a 2D map](examples/2D_map.ipynb) in an area of interest.

-## Enjoy the project!
+### Enjoy the project!